 Seven months of siege

 Girona endured twenty-five sieges and many conquests over the last few centuries.
 In May 1809, it was besieged by 35,000 French Napoleonic troops under Vergier, Augereau and St. Cyr.
 The city held out and resisted the siege thanks to the leadership of Alvarez.
-Still, disease and famine compelled the inhabitants of Girona to surrender on the 12th December, having held out for seven months.
+Still, disease and famine compelled Girona’s inhabitants to surrender on the 12th December, having held out for seven months.

-The city walls became severely damaged during the battle for French conquest.
-Since then, the missing parts of the walls on the eastern side of the city have undergone reconstruction.
-Named ¨Passeig de la Muralla¨, this now forms a tourist route around the old part of the city.
+The city walls became severely damaged during the battle for the French conquest.
+Since then, the missing parts of the walls on the city’s eastern side have undergone reconstruction.
+Named ¨Passeig de la Muralla¨, this now forms a tourist route around the city’s old part.